Auditory Processing Disorder

 Can we support a child with APD?

-If a deaf child also had APD we would provide any of our usual support and services as requested by the family.
+If a deaf child also had APD we would provide any of our usual support and services based on the child's needs.
 However, if a child has normal hearing levels with APD we are currently unable to provide support or services.

 What is Auditory Processing Disorder (APD)?

 Deafness occurs when one or more parts of the ear or auditory (hearing) nerve does not function as it should.
 However, the ability to listen to sounds also involves memory, learning, vision and attention, as well as hearing.
 If any of these functions are impaired then hearing and listening may be affected.